Whatsapp

 #### How to Send Commands

 Commands work differently from Telegram.
-WhatsApp has no separate bot identity — the bot **is** your own WhatsApp account, running as a linked device on the OpenAlgo server.
+WhatsApp has no separate bot identity: the bot **is** your own WhatsApp account, running as a linked device on the OpenAlgo server.

 1. Open WhatsApp on your phone.

-2. Scroll to the top of your chat list — there's a chat titled **"You"** or your own name (the "Message yourself" chat that WhatsApp creates automatically).
+2. Scroll to the top of your chat list.
+There's a chat titled **"You"** or your own name (the "Message yourself" chat that WhatsApp creates automatically).

-3. Type a command starting with `/`, e.g. `/orderbook`.
+3. Type a command starting with `/`, for example `/orderbook`.

 4. The linked device on the OpenAlgo server sees the message as `is_from_me=True`, dispatches it, runs the matching SDK call, and replies in the same chat.